 The Bose SoundTrue Ultra have a decent soft case.
 The case fabric is tough and will protect your headphones from minor water and physical damage.
 They also don't add too much bulk to the headphones and can easily fit into your pocket.

-Build quality is above-average for an in-ear/earbud headphone.
-The earbud tips although small look dense enough to be able to handle a fair amount of physical stress without getting damaged.
+The build quality is above-average for an in-ear/earbud headphone.
+The earbud tips, although small, look and feel dense enough to be able to handle a fair amount of physical stress without getting damaged.
 The cable is also decently rubberized and should be able to handle regular wear and tear.
-However, the cable is not as thick as that of the QuietComfort 20, which have a very similar design, and are therefore slightly less durable.
+However, the cable is not as thick or as durable as that of the QuietComfort 20 which have a very similar design.